 - The audition panel will comprise two representatives of Kronberg Academy and of Frankfurt University of Music and Performing Arts.

-The annual cost of a place on the Kronberg Academy Master programme is covered by private individuals (patrons).
-The portion to be paid by the student is €3,000 per annum.
+The annual cost of a place in the Kronberg Academy Master programme is covered by private individuals (patrons) as well as the Federal State of Hesse.
+Kronberg Academy provides further courses of study like masterclasses in addition to master relevant fields of study.Therefor, the portion to be paid by the student is €3,000 per annum.

 Kronberg Academy recommends students to maintain a place of residence in Kronberg or the surrounding area.
 Kronberg Academy can provide rooms in its student residence or in shared accommodation.